Airlines expand Hurricane Dorian travel waivers

 American

-American Airlines says change fees may be waived for passengers currently scheduled to travel between Sept.
-2-3.
-Passengers cannot change their origin or destination city and must rebook in the same cabin or pay the difference.
-A full list of eligible airports can be found on American's website.
+American Airlines says change fees may be waived for passengers currently scheduled to travel to, from or through about a dozen Florida cities between Aug.
+29 and Sept.
+4. Passengers cannot change their origin or destination city and must rebook in the same cabin or pay the difference.
+A full list of restrictions and eligible airports can be found on American's website.

 Flights to and from the Bahamas and Turks and Calcos Islands are eligible if you're scheduled to travel Aug.
 30-31.